ConnectedLib/course-in-a-box/modules/basics/_posts/2001-02-03-foundation-of-teen-services.md

 * Teach for America: “One day, all children in this nation will have the opportunity to attain an excellent education.”
 * Tehama County Library in CA: “A community where learning, imagination, and opportunity thrive.”

-If your library's teen services were focused more fully on the teens and the community instead of the library, what would your vision be?
+If your library's teen services were focused fully on the teens and the community instead of the library, what would your vision be?
 It might be something like, “Where teens find possibilities,” or “Guaranteeing teens succeed,” or “Building community through learning, creating, and opportunity.”

-As you write about your vision, don't think about what the library gets by building connected learning-based teen services.
+As you write your vision, don't think about how the library benefits from building connected learning-based teen services.
 Focus instead on what the benefit(s) are to teens and the community.
 As you continue with the materials in this module, return to your vision and make any changes that you think help your library create a foundation of CL for all teen programs and services.

 </div>